Navigating Substance Use: Impact on Mental Health and Behaviour

 How Can One Seek Help for Substance Use Without Facing Stigma?

-Feeling like I was drowning in a sea of stigma, I sought help through support groups and confidential treatment.
+Feeling like I was drowning in a sea of stigma, I sought help through and confidential treatment.

 These resources allowed me to share my struggles without fear of judgement.